MoFEM/mofem-cephas/media/paper.md

   [Gmsh](http://gmsh.info) for pre-processing and [ParaView](https:www.paraview.org) for post-processing. -->

 # Examples

-  `MoFEM` core library provides functionality for developing user modules where applications for particular finite elements or problems are implemented.
-User module is an independent repository, private or public and independently managed by its owner.

   `MoFEM` was initially created with the financial support of the Royal Academy of Engineering and EDF Energy to solve the problem of crack propagation in